Registry Management

 type | The flint type (typically flint) |

-Note: There are no UUIDs or timestamps in the local registry.
-The path uniquely identifies each flint, just like a git repository is identified by its directory.
+Note: The path uniquely identifies each flint, just like a git repository is identified by its directory.
+Tags and description are synced from flint.toml and can also be managed via flint registry tag.

 Commands